ash-williams/custom-toasts/README.md

 # Simple Custom Toast Library

-Not mine, I have followed the tutorial [here](https://www.youtube.com/watch?v=HhpbzPMCKDc) and then added extra bits for color sytyling.
+Not mine, I have followed the tutorial [here](https://www.youtube.com/watch?v=HhpbzPMCKDc) and then added extra bits for color styling.

 ## Usage